Conjunctions Lesson Plans: Creative Teaching Strategies

 parts of speech lessons

 Conjunctions are important ELA domain specific vocabulary.
 My biggest piece of advice with the eight parts of speech is to establish with students. . . these ideas aren’t going away.
 We’re going to use these terms when we analyze author’s writing, in our writing, and with vocabulary.
-Through a variety of conjunction activities, we discover different uses and applications.
+Through a variety of activities, we discover different uses and applications.

 Subscribe to our mailing list to receive updates about new blog posts, freebies, and teaching resources!